-The audit committee is comprised of David Prussky, as chair, Peter P. Cohos, and Nancy Lockhart.
-Each member of the audit committee is independent and is financially literate in that each has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by our financial statements.
+The audit committee is comprised of Peter P. Cohos, as chair, Maish Kagan and Nancy Lockhart.
+Each member of the audit committee is independent and have experience reviewing financial statements and dealing with related accounting and auditing issues.
+Each member is financially literate in that each has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by our consolidated financial statements.